best careers for women

 Amal Clooney's multifaceted professional life involve some of the best careers for women today.
 Source: AFP

 In an ideal world, a list of “best careers for women” will not exist.
-It will just be a list of “best careers.”
+But sadly, the reality is that women struggle more with their careers as compared to their male counterparts.

 Unlike Michelle Yeoh, women leaders aren’t everything everywhere all at once.
 Source: AFP